Faculty, Staff, Students, Community

 - Julie Kleinschmit , School of Social Work, College of Liberal Arts and Sciences

 - Shuhui Lin, Multicultural and International Student Support and Engagement

 - Huang-Chung (Scott) Liu, University Counseling Services, Division of Student Life

-- Bria Marcelo, Diversity Resources, Division of Diversity, Equity, and Inclusion
+- Bria Marcelo, Inclusive Education and Strategic Initiatives, Division of Diversity, Equity, and Inclusion

 - Danielle Martinez, Academic Support and Retention, University College